Qiucwu/Wu_et_al_2024/README.md

 The fitted PK and PD models were then combined create a PK/PD model to predict dosing regimens for mIL-17A and Fc-mIL-17A.

 ### Publication Citation:
-Wu, QC., Lee, JM., Swaminathan, A., Winward, A., Hwang, Y., Silver, PA., Socolovsky, M., Way, JC., Klein, AM.
+Wu, QC., Lee, JM., Swaminathan, A., Winward, A., Hwang, Y., Socolovsky, M., Way, JC., Klein, AM.
 Design and characterization of Fc-Fused Interleukin-17A for increased in vivo half-life.
 (2024)